GGSLK/kahoot-tools/README.md

 ## Features

 Kahoot Tools currently supports:
-- Full connection with CometD
+- Full connection with CometD.
 - Single Player / Team Mode / Two Factor Authentication
-- Playing a normal kahoot game
+- Playing a normal kahoot game.
-- Crashing a kahoot game using brute force
+- Crashing a kahoot game using brute force.

 ## Support

 The website works on all browser which support ES6.

-## Credits

-Thanks to @imperavi for creating the incredible Kube framework which is used in this project!

 ## License

-MIT
+MiT